 Myth #3: You need PMI certification to use Project Management tools

 Project Management software is based on complex methodologies and is not built for the inexperienced users like us.
-Instead of project management software maybe we should use light weight communication tools or do do lists such as Slack, Basecamp, Trello or Asana?
+Instead of project management software maybe we should use lightweight communication tools or to-do lists such as Slack, Basecamp, Trello or Asana?

 Myth #4: Our work is knowledge work, therefore we can’t plan our projects

-This can’t be any further from truth.
+This can’t be any further from the truth.
 Most project management methodologies came from industries that are considered knowledge work.
 Agile was practiced by software teams long before it became popular.
-Work breakdown structure, Basic Gantt chart and Hybrid project management are the result of work done by people working in the knowledge work industries.
-As a project manager you need to find the right PM methodology to use to fit your team and specific project needs.
+Work breakdown structure, Basic Gantt chart, and Hybrid project management are the result of work done by people working in the knowledge work industries.
+As a project manager, you need to find the right PM methodology to use to fit your team and specific project needs.